pqrkchqps/diehard-dot-fund-school/facilitators_guide/concluding.md

 Sometimes the answers to these questions are very concrete, such as action points, while other times they are more abstract, such as deepening shared understanding.

-### On Loomio
+### On Diehard.Fund

-* Decision [outcome statements](https://help.loomio.org/en/proposals.html) are a very important tool.
+* Decision [outcome statements](https://help.diehard.fund/en/proposals.html) are a very important tool.
 A proposal ending is not quite the end: there’s a need to sum up conclusively.
 That's what the outcome feature is for.
-* Many Loomio discussions come to a natural end without even using proposals or publishing outcomes.
+* Many Diehard.Fund discussions come to a natural end without even using proposals or publishing outcomes.
 These discussions still provide a lot of value, and it can be helpful to update the context box with an outcome summary for later reference.
 * If specific people have action points, you can @mention their names and they will be notified.